Date

 How you fasten your shingles is just as important as how you place them.
 The rule of thumb is simple: two nails per shingle.
 Use corrosion-resistant nails to stand up to the Puget Sound weather.
 Position one nail about 3/4 of an inch from one side and the other nail 3/4 of an inch from the other side.
 Vertically, the nails should be placed about 1 inch above the butt line of the course that will be laid on top.
 This specific placement is key because it secures the shingle firmly while hiding the nail heads under the next row.
 It also allows the wood to move naturally without splitting, ensuring your beautiful new residential roofing lasts for decades.

-Work Around Vents, Chimneys, and Edges
+How to Shingle Around Vents, Chimneys, and Valleys

 Sooner or later, you’ll run into an obstacle like a vent, window, or chimney.
 This is where careful cutting and fitting come into play.
 For outside corners, let the last shingle in the row hang over the edge slightly.
 Once it’s nailed in place, you can trim it flush for a clean, sharp corner.
 For areas that require a watertight seal, like around a chimney, you’ll need to install metal flashing first, then carefully cut and fit the shingles around it.
 These detailed cuts are what separate an amateur job from a professional one.
 Take your time, measure twice, and cut once to ensure a snug fit that keeps water out and looks seamless.